kkew3/cdup/README.md

         -n [NUM_LEVELS], -NUM_LEVELS
                             Same as `cd ..'
 NUM_LEVELS time but there will be only one `cd' action in total.
-In the first form, NUM_LEVELS is default to 1 if not specified [-r] NAME           Go upwards to the nearest directory named NAME.
+In the first form, NUM_LEVELS is default to 1 if not specified.
+In the second form, if NUM_LEVELS does not start with `n' (in which case it falls back to the first form) and contains non-digit characters, the
+                            entire `-NUM_LEVELS' will be interpreted as
+                            `NAME' (see below)
+        [-r] NAME           Go upwards to the nearest directory named NAME.
                             The optional `-r' disambiguates conflicts with
                             the `/PATTERN/' rule below when NAME starts with a slash (`/')
-        /PATTERN/           Go upwards to the nearest directory matching the bash-style globbing pattern PATTERN.
-Be sure to add quote around PATTERN to avoid unnecessary globbing at current working directory by shell -e REGEX            Go upwards to the nearest directory matching the grep basic regex REGEX
+        /PATTERN/           Go upwards to the nearest directory matching the python-style globbing pattern PATTERN.
+Be sure to add quote around PATTERN to avoid unnecessary -E REGEX            Go upwards to the nearest directory matching the python REGEX
-        -E REGEX            Go upwards to the nearest directory matching the grep extended regex REGEX

 The order of OPTIONS and UPWARD_RULE does not matter, and can be interleaved.
 The optional `--' marks the beginning of UPWARD_RULE.
 Short options cannot